futurice/futuit-hacks/gsuite/README.md

 ## contacts_copier

 Copy contacts from Google Cloud Directory to user's contacts.
 This is hack mainly for iOS users, as the iOS contacts app does not read information from the Google Directory.

+# License

+Everything in this repository is licensed under MIT license unless marked otherwise.
+For details see file LICENSE.